 The Bike Project is a non-profit, charitable organization of bicycle users whose mission is to educate and empower the community by providing a welcoming space to learn about bicycle repair, engage in maintenance practices, and promote safe operation through outreach and advocacy activities.
 The Campus Bike Center is a collaboration between TBP and Campus Recreation.

-Prairie Cycle Club:
+Prairie Cycle Club (PCC):

-The Prairie Cycle Club (PCC) is a non-profit community organization established in 1971, catering to bicyclists residing in Champaign and neighboring counties in Illinois.
+The PCC is a non-profit community organization established in 1971, catering to bicyclists residing in Champaign and neighboring counties in Illinois.
 Their aim is to provide a wide range of services for cyclists of all levels, including newcomers, casual riders, tourers, endurance cyclists, commuters, and competitive racers.
 The club takes the initiative in sponsoring, hosting, coordinating, advocating for, promoting, and assisting various bicycling events.

 League of American Bicyclists: